-All Franklin County Public School's students and/or parents must sign the student handbook rules provided electronically in order to complete the school enrollment process.
+All Franklin County Public School's students and/or parents must sign the student handbook rules and regulation sheet provided in the student handbook or provided electronically in order to complete the school enrollment process.

-- 1) Students without electronic or hardcopy signature sheets will be denied all privileges associated with full school registration. - 2) The denied privileges may include but will not be limited to participation in extracurricular activities, attendance at school functions, computer access, inclusion on honor roll lists, and other activities associated with acceptance of applicable school rules, regulations and policies. - 3) All privileges will be reinstated upon receipt of a properly signed and submitted rules and regulations signature sheet.
+- Students without electronic or hardcopy signature sheets will be denied all privileges associated with full school registration. - The denied privileges may include but will not be limited to participation in extracurricular activities, attendance at school functions, parking privileges, computer access, and inclusion on honor roll lists, exam exemptions, inclusion in media releases and other activities associated with acceptance of applicable school rules, regulations and policies. - All privileges will be reinstated upon receipt of a properly signed and submitted rules and regulations signature sheet.